 Who are you writing for?
-Do you know anything about your marketing audience – such as the big issues in their industry, trends that might affect them, or the role they play in their own companies?
+Do you know anything about your marketing audiences – such as the big issues in their industry, trends that might affect them, or the role they play in their own companies?
 Do you know the buzzwords they use every day?

 Knowing who you are speaking to is a key component of any kind of effective communication.
-Whether you’re crafting targeted emails or direct mail letters, web banners or blog posts, webcast scripts or tweets, you need to know who’s on the receiving end.
+Whether you’re crafting targeted emails or direct mail letters, web banners or blog posts, webcast scripts, or tweets, you need to know who’s on the receiving end.

 You want to reach across that virtual table and look them in the eye, shake their hand, and drink in who they are.
 This practice also helps establish trust.
 If the audience believes that you know and understand them, you’ve already taken a key step toward convincing them that whatever you’re going to ask them to do is a pretty good idea.

 Before you get started on creative brainstorming or fancy copywriting, your first step is to define your marketing audience.
 Pull out your notebooks and get into investigation mode, gumshoe.
 It’s time to get to work.
 Demographic data is a first stop.
 Maybe you have some data on who’s visiting your website and purchasing your products.
 Start there.